steemit/devportal-tutorials-js/tutorials/26_set_withdraw_route/README.md

 #### 4. Set withdraw route <a name="withdraw-route"></a>

-We have 2 options on how to set withdraw route others.
-Steemconnect and Client-side signing options.
-Since this action requires Active authority, client-side and stemconnect signing asks for Active Private key to sign the transaction.
-Transaction submission function looks as follows:
+We have two options on how to Power down: Steemconnect and client-side signing.
+Since this action requires Active authority, both client-side and Stemconnect signing will require the Active Private key to sign the transaction.
+The transaction submission function appears as follows:

 ```javascript
 window.submitTx = async () => {